imnsss/EECS1720_100_DAY_CODE/Jan_20/README.md

-# DAY6
+# DAY7
-- Today, I briefly go through these code and learn their functions.
+- I reviewed the extension demo and started to learn the code in more-extension-demo
-- I cannot modify the icon of the extension.
-I think there are some restrictions like the size for the icon...
+-